Acuzle/acutils/doc/multiprocess.md

 # run_processes_on_multiple_files

-Run processes on the maximum amount of allowed cpus to apply "func" function to each source file.
+Run processes on the maximum amount of allowed CPUs to apply "func" function to each source file.
 "func" needs "src" and "dstdir" params (in acutils, those are prefixed with "tmnt").